iceland2k14/secp256k1/README.md

 point_loop_addition is just like starting from a point P and incrementing +G continuously m times.
 So we get P+G, P+2G, P+3G......
 All these are returned concatenated in 65bytes*m.
 Same is the case with point_vector_addition but here two Point vectors are added together.
 Lets say 10points of 650bytes added with 10points of 650bytes to get added 650bytes. point_sequential_increment is similar to loop_increment except some vector trick is used to make it faster.
-(Note: It is not yet working in very low range Privatekey Points).
-Currently No Zero Point handling in vector addition and sequential increment and decrement.
+Proper Zero Point handling added in functions.

 Many Altcoin Address support has been added.
 Although not checked all of them.
 ```